 By Daniel Ritz

 Thankfully, many of Idaho’s more than 100,000 miles of rivers—891 miles of which are designated as wild and scenic—are flanked by major travel corridors, enabling an unparalleled travel experience for curious anglers.

-In addition to the abundant well-known and world-class fisheries like Henry’s Fork of the Snake River and Silver Creek, the lesser-discussed fact is that many of these easily accessible aquatic corridors are home to one or more of the five native species of trout found in the Gem State, second only in native trout species diversity to Alaska and California.
+In addition to the abundant, well-known and world-class fisheries like Henry’s Fork of the Snake River and Silver Creek, the lesser-discussed fact is that many of these easily accessible aquatic corridors are home to one or more of the five native species of trout found in Idaho, second only in native trout species diversity to Alaska and California.

-In addition to their unique ecological value, the pursuit of these species offers anglers much more than the temporary satisfaction of a tug on the end of the line.
+In addition to their unique ecological value, the pursuit of Idaho’s native trout species offers anglers much more than the temporary satisfaction of a tug on the end of the line.
 Engaging with native species in a responsible manner enables anglers to step beyond simply tossing a fly (or lure) in the water and seeing what happens.
 Pursuing native species elevates fishing to an experience.

 Whether you’re a lifelong angler looking to complete the Idaho leg of your Western Native Trout Challenge or a first-timer interested in gaining a better understanding of Idaho, a road trip to experience its native species is a sure-fire and fun way to appease your curiosity.

 If you’re interested in creating and completing your own “Idaho Native Trout Slam,” here’s one route based on seasonal fishing trends that I’d suggest.

 What Is Idaho’s State Fish?